-(2) Hidden covalent insulator and spin excitations in SrRu2O6 negligible influence on the charge and spin excitation spectra.
+(2) Hidden covalent insulator and spin excitations in SrRu2O6

 We applied the density functional+dynamical mean-field theory to study the spin excitation spectra of SrRu2O6.
 We used DCore [4] and ALPS/CT-HYB [5].
 After computing a self-consistent solution, we solved the Bethe-Salpeter equation to compute the dynamical susceptibility.